Healthy Eating Through Pregnancy

 Check that any homemade yoghurts are made with pasteurised milk.

-If you prefer dairy alternatives then go for an unsweetened with added-calcium options.
+If you prefer dairy-free alternatives then go for an unsweetened with added-calcium options.

 Guidelines on Foods to Avoid or Limit during Pregnancy